TritonDataCenter/rfd/rfd/0067/README.md

    instances are purged from working sets.
 This requires full HA for all services, which a matter bigger than just this RFD.

 This RFD will propose a plan primarily for #3.
 Cases #2 and #4 will likely also be discussed, but are a lower priority.
 Case #5 is out of scope.

+TODO: Re-number these things, add a #2 for headnode replacement.
+I.e. controlled EOL'ing of a headnode server by moving headnode to another.
+The test there is nightly-1 being able to swap headnode back and forth between servers.
+Call this M1.

 # Prior art